ergoncugler/web-scraping-facebook-groups-list-without-code/README.md

 ### [Data] [Academic Research] [Scientific Research] [Public Policy] [Political Science] [Data Science]

-**Web Scraping Facebook Groups List without Code, containing all posts in .xlsx format organized from the following columns:**
+**Web Scraping Facebook Groups List without Code, organized from the following columns:**

 **01.)
 Title:** Group title; **02.)
 Link:** Url;  **03.)
 Type:** If it's a public or a private group;  **04.)
 Members:** The number of members the group has;  **05.)
 Posts (by Year):** The average of posts that the group has per year (the script adjusts variations to indicate the annual average, even if facebook points out the daily, weekly or monthly value); and **06.)
 Description (if it has):** Information provided by the group's administrators.